-A 1-credit field-based educational experience for Bentley students with the opportunity to (1) observe professional practices in taxation, (2) apply hands-on taxation knowledge learned in classes, (3) develop professional skills, (4) test aptitude and personal preferences for various career directions, and (5) establish a basis for future professional employment.
-This Internship option is available to Bentley graduate students.
-Students must work a minimum of 15 hours per week for a minimum of ten weeks at an organization and position suitable for the individual student's field learning experience and complete specific requirements during their Internship.
-A student is limited to doing one such 1-credit internship before degree completion.
+A one-credit field-based educational experience for Bentley students, with the opportunity to (1) observe professional practices in taxation, (2) apply hands-on taxation knowledge learned in classes, (3) develop professional skills, (4) test aptitude and personal preferences for various career directions, and (5) establish a basis for future professional employment.
+This internship option is available to Bentley graduate students.
+Students must work a minimum of 15 hours per week for a minimum of 10 weeks at an organization and position suitable for the individual student's field learning experience and complete specific requirements during their internship.
+A student is limited to doing one such one-credit internship before degree completion.

 TX 600 Professional Tax Practice (3 credits)

-Covers the development and implementation of tax strategies.
-Encompasses the application of alternative tax laws to a variety of fact situations.
-Applies an integrated approach to develop solutions that consider the numerous aspects of wealth maximization.
-Emphasizing the use of case studies, the course introduces theories and methods of tax research and analysis that include research tools, techniques, and quantitative methods.
-Students use the college's specialized information technology resources, such as the Accounting Center for Electronic Learning and Business Measurement and the Trading Room as well as public domain and proprietary tax databases.
-Examines the role and regulation of the tax practitioner and representation of taxpayers before the IRS.
+This course covers the development and implementation of tax strategies.
+It encompasses the application of alternative tax laws to a variety of fact situations.
+The course applies an integrated approach to develop solutions that consider the numerous aspects of wealth maximization.
+Emphasizing the use of case studies, the course introduces theories and methods of tax research and analysis that include research tools, techniques and quantitative methods.
+Students use the university's specialized information technology resources, such as the Accounting Center for Electronic Learning and Business Measurement and the Trading Room, as well as public domain and proprietary tax databases.
+This course examines the role and regulation of the tax practitioner and representation of taxpayers before the IRS.
 Other topics include ethical responsibilities, IRS examination of returns, statutes of limitations, and tax practice strategies and techniques.
 Promotes teamwork, and emphasizes written and oral presentations.

 Note: Recommended to be taken as one of the first courses in the MST program.